 - When should you be having one to one meetings

-I have mentioned in a number of articles the importance of having one to one meeting with staff as they are a great way to really get know your staff well and discuss work, progress, issues etc. If they are done properly, they can help motivation, pick issues up early, demonstrate you care and develop your people management skills.
-Without a proper framework, agenda and mindset, however, the one to one can become just another meeting in your busy schedule.
-So in this article I’ve tried to set out some thoughts and ideas on how to make the most of your one to ones meetings.
+Having one-to-one meetings with your staff is highly important.
+They are a great way to really get to know your staff well and discuss work, progress, issues, etc. If they are done properly, they can help motivation, pick issues up early, demonstrate you care, and develop your people management skills.
+Without a proper framework, agenda and mindset, however, the one-to-one can become just another meeting in your busy schedule.
+So, in this article, I have tried to set out some thoughts and ideas on how to make the most of your one-to-one meetings.

 2. Make time in your calendar

-One to ones are a time to make sure you and your staff are aligned.
+One-to-ones are a time to make sure you and your staff are aligned.
 Regular check-ins stop larger issues from festering, allow for immediate and regular feedback and promote open communication.
-But you are busy, clients to see, sales to make, networking to do, emails, phones, accounts etc so you are often inundated with meetings and general “stuff” so it can be difficult to find a dedicated time and space for the one to one.
+As you may busy, with clients to see, sales to make, networking to do, emails, phones, accounts, etc., it can be difficult to find a dedicated time and space for the one-to-one.
 To ensure you stick to a schedule, set aside 30 to 60 minutes on a weekly or bi-weekly basis with each of your team members.
-Don’t feel confined to a meeting room: suggest getting out of the office for a walk or grabbing a coffee.
+Do not feel confined to a meeting room: suggest getting out of the office for a walk or grabbing a coffee.
 It should be informal to help create an atmosphere for an open two-way dialogue.

-Some people may prefer to have a day dedicated to one to ones while others sprinkle their meetings throughout the week to ensure maximum mental presence.
-A benefit of having meetings on the same day is setting you up to find linkages between what is going on with your team.
+Some people may prefer to have a day dedicated to one-to-ones, while others sprinkle their meetings throughout the week to ensure maximum mental presence.
+A benefit of having meetings on the same day is setting you up to find linkages between what is going on with members of your team.
 Figure out which works best for you and build out your schedule to give back the most to your staff.

-There’s no one way to organise a one to one.
-In fact, many factors dictate the best way to structure your meetings for success; including the emotional needs of those your staff, your relationship and the staff’s experience level.
-The most important element in a successful one to one is creating a space where individuals feel comfortable to discuss the issues and concerns on their mind.
-These meetings are primarily for the employee and their participation is vital.
+There is no one way to organise a one-to-one.
+In fact, many factors dictate the best way to structure your meetings for success; including the emotional needs of those your staff, your relationship, and the staff’s experience level.
+The most important element in a successful one-to-one is creating a space where individuals feel comfortable to discuss the issues and concerns on their mind.
+These meetings are primarily for the employee, and so their participation is vital.
 Pre-populating the agenda ensures you cover priority topics.
-Make a shared agenda to not only provide context prior to the meeting but allow both parties to take ownership.
+Make a shared agenda to not only provide context prior to the meeting, but to allow both parties to take ownership.
 Put a time on the topics you know you need to cover.
-Preparing for the meeting ahead of time allows you to eliminate spending time on background information and immediately gets to the things that really matter.
+Preparing for the meeting ahead of time allows you to eliminate spending time on background information and immediately hones in on the things that really matter.

 4. Conducting the meeting